f4pga/ideas/gsoc-2022-ideas.md

 ## F4PGA toolchain integration in mainline Edalize

 [Edalize](https://github.com/olofk/edalize) is a Python library to easily interface with many different EDA tools.
-It is heavily used in FPGA-tool-perf to generate the setup for various builds.
+It is heavily used in [FPGA-tool-perf](https://github.com/chipsalliance/fpga-tool-perf) to generate the setup for many different design builds.
+Moreover, tools such as Edalize lower the barrier to approach the vast landscape of EDA tools, thus making it a great fit to enable the F4PGA toolchain support, greatly improving its usability.
 Currently, [FPGA-tool-perf](https://github.com/chipsalliance/fpga-tool-perf) uses a forked version of Edalize, as it required some changes for the adoption of the F4PGA toolchain.
 The idea is to move all the changes in upstream Edalize, to lessen the burden of maintaining the internal fork, with the advantage of integrating the most recent features of the upstream repository, such as the metrics extraction, which is currently handled externally in FPGA-tool-perf.